Guide to Upper and Lower Sugarloaf Key

 Lower Sugarloaf Key may be less populated by businesses, but there is still plenty to do.
 If you like a quieter, more residential feel from your vacation spot, Lower Sugarloaf Key is a great place to spend some time.

 If you want to stay a little closer to the water, you could go fly-fishing for a day with several rentals available along Lower Sugarloaf Key.
+Book a History & Eco tour with Relaxing Adventures Tours and learn more about the local history and wildlife of Sugarloaf Key.
 You can also visit Sammy Creek Landing, a water access point perfect for a picnic or fishing, snorkeling or kayaking.

 Marathon Key and the Florida Coast